-As simple as the question is the answer needs some careful consideration.
-The obvious comment is you don't want to run out of tickets and "leave money sitting on the table" (as the saying goes) and just as importantly you don't want a huge pile of tickets left unsold.
+A simple question which needs careful consideration.
+The obvious comment is you that don’t want to run out of tickets and “leave money sitting on the table” (as the saying goes) – but just as importantly you don’t want a huge pile of tickets left unsold.

-The best way to estimate how many tickets you need now is to look at what has been sold in your previous fundraising raffles.
+The best way to estimate how many tickets you need now is to examine how many were sold in your previous fundraising raffles.
 This should be a good guide for future results.
-It's also a great reason to note these details in the minutes of your meetings so everyone knows how many tickets were purchased and approx. how many sold along with any noteworthy comments which might explain higher or lower sales (like our event clashed with the Melbourne Cup and hence numbers were low).
+It’s also a good to note these details in the minutes of your meetings.
+Then everyone in your organisation knows how many tickets were purchased and approx. how many sold; along with any noteworthy comments which might explain higher or lower sales (like the event clashed with the Melbourne Cup and hence numbers were low).

-Distributing books of tickets to be sold over a period of time
+What if you’re distributing books of tickets to be sold over a period of time?

-If you are handing out a book of tickets to each person in your school/club/etc and you have a few weeks to sell the tickets it's probably not that difficult to work out.
-Typically 1 book of usually 10 or 20 tickets for each person plus maybe 5% or 10% extra for the people who sell multiple books or for example ticket sales through meetings or a central office.
-Since time is on your side if you run low of raffle tickets just ask your raffle ticket printer to print extra tickets numbered from your first order (as a little sales pitch here at Budget Raffle Tickets we even offer a $27.50 discount for printing additional tickets*).
+If you are handing out a book of tickets to each person in your school/club/etc and you have a few weeks to sell the tickets, it’s probably not that difficult to work out.
+Typically 1 book (of usually 10 or 20 tickets) for each person, plus maybe 5% or 10% extra for the people who sell multiple books, or for example ticket sales through meetings or a central office.
+Since time is on your side, if you run low on tickets just ask your raffle ticket printer to print extra tickets numbered from the end of your last order (we offer a $27.50 discount for printing additional tickets*).

 As an example if you have 180 families in your school and you want to distribute 1 book of 10 tickets to each family – that’s 180 books (or 1,800 tickets), plus maybe 10 or 20 extra books to bring the total to 1,900 or 2,000 tickets.